jsakaluk/sakaluk-website/content/authors/yuemei-wu/_index.md

 ---
 # Display name
-title: "Yumei Wu"
+title: "Yuemei Wu (She/Her)"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "yumei-wu"
+- "yuemei-wu"

 # Is this the primary user of the site?
 superuser: false